clairton/unoapi-cloud/README.md

 To show logs `journalctl -u unoapi.service -f`

+## Caution with whatsapp web connection
+More then 14 days without open app in smartphone, the connection with whatsapp web is invalidated and need to read a new qrcode.

 ## Legal

 - This code is in no way affiliated, authorized, maintained, sponsored or